From June 30, 1764 to June 19, 1767,

 Why such an impact?

-This territory does not play a major role in the economic life of the Kingdom of France.
+This was not due to any role that Gévaudan might have played in the life of the Kingdom of France.

 The north of Gévaudan where the Beast rages is separated between the Aubrac plateau and the Margeride mountains.

-Far from being as wooded as today, this vast territory is made up of moors and grazing meadows punctuated by groves and a few thin forests (Mercoire, La Tenazeyre, Bois de Pommier, etc.).
+Far from being as wooded as it is today, this vast territory consisted of moors and grazing meadows dotted with copses and a few sparse forests (Mercoire, La Tenazeyre, Bois de Pommier, etc.).

-Because it is the press that explains the scope of this case.
+For it was indeed the press that explained the scale of this affair.

 The end of the Seven Years’ War* left a gaping void in the editorials of the newspapers, until the Gazette d’Avignon took over the affair.